 3 key takeaways

-Let's explore the main resume types, and discuss the pros and cons for each to help you decide which type of resume is best to use.
+But choosing the right resume type isn’t about playing a trick on the system.
+It’s about making it easier for someone to see why you're qualified.
+Let's explore the main resume types, and discuss the pros and cons for each to help you decide which is best for showcasing your qualifications clearly.

 1. Chronological resume